-During the year ended June 30, 2022, the Supporting Organization received \$ 2,500,000 from the U.S. Department of Treasury's Coronavirus State and Local Fiscal Recovery Funds ("SLFRF").
+During the year ended June 30, 2022, the Supporting Organization received \$2,500,000 from the U.S. Department of Treasury's Coronavirus State and Local Fiscal Recovery Funds ("SLFRF").
 The SLFRF program provides governments across the country with the resources needed to: fight the pandemic and support families and businesses struggling with its public health and economic impacts, maintain vital public services, even amid declines in revenue resulting from the crisis, and build a strong, resilient, and equitable recovery by making investments that support long-term growth and opportunity.
 The SLFRF funds must be used to replace lost public sector revenue, respond to the far-reaching public health and negative economic impacts of the pandemic, provide premium pay for essential workers, or invest in water, sewer, and broadband infrastructure.
 The Supporting Organization accounted for the SLFRF funds in accordance with ASU 2018-08: Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 Based on the standard, revenue is being deferred until the funds are used for the SLFRF program.
-As of June 30, 2022, \$ 474,735 was recognized as revenue on the Statement of Activities and \$ 2,025,265 remained in deferred grant revenue on the Statement of Financial Position.
+As of June 30, 2023, \$2,025,265 was recognized as revenue in the Statement of Activities (\$474,735 as of June 30, 2022) and \$0 remained in deferred grant revenue on the Statement of Financial Position at June 30, 2023.